EthanShenx/mitoSpotter/README.md

 - `--learn et`: Optimize both Emission and Transition probabilities (super important!)
 - `--sample`: Downsample rate for faster training (0.01 = 1% of data)
 - `--n_workers`: Number of parallel workers (for Mac/Linux; remove for Windows)

-**Purpose**: This step trains a two-state HMM that distinguishes between nuclear and mitochondrial sequence patterns.

 ### EM